oluaju/vol_machine/README.md

 1. historical volatility (RV), which can be observed from the historical returns and realized at a certain point in time;
 2. implied volatility (IV), which is not directly observable, but output from the Black Scholes Pricing model that outputs IV as a proxy for the derivatives price, or what the market is implying the volatility will be.

-The goal of this project is to answer three overarching questions:
+The goal of this project is to answer five overarching questions:
 1. Do the corelationships significantly impact the multi-step forecast of the IVS?
 2. Can TS Stat Models accurately predict multi-step forecast?
 3. Does recurrent neural network architecture outperform traditional time series models in a multi-step out-of-sample forecast of the IVS?